 About Customer Match

-- On Gmail, reach your customers or a similar audience with personalized ads at the top of their inbox tabs, in addition to your email campaigns.
+- On Gmail, you can reach your customers or similar audiences using personalized ads at the top of their inbox tabs.

-- On the Search Network, and Google Shopping optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.
+- On the Search Network and Google Shopping, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.

 Customer Match is currently only available on Search, Shopping, YouTube, and Gmail.
-It's not available on third-party sites on the Google Display Network.
+It's not available on third-party sites in the Google Display Network.